rorzen/Gmail/README.md

 # Setting up a Gmail account

 To create a Gmail address, you need to create a Google account.
 Gmail will redirect you to the Google account sign-up page.
 You need to provide some basic information like your name, birth date, gender, and location.
 You also need to choose a name for your new Gmail address.
-Once you create an account, you can start adding contacts and adjusting your mail settings.
+Once you create an account, you can start adding contacts and adjust your mail settings.

 ## To create an account:
 1. Go to [Gmail Website](https://www.gmail.com).